klvoje/adePEM/README.md

 The sixth column indicates whether our model passed the adequasy tests.
 Since we set our confidence level to 0.95 and all values in the fifth column is larger than 0.05, this means the random walk passed all tests for our data set.

 That the random walk model passed all tests can also be seen in the visual representation of the distributions of test statistics, where the test statistics computed for the real data is indicated with a broken (red) line.
-These plots are generated automatically if 'plot = TRUE' (whixh is the default setting) when we run the 'fit3adequasy.BM' function.
+These plots are generated automatically if 'plot = TRUE' (which is the default setting) when we run the `fit3adequasy.BM` function.

 ![adequate.DT](https://github.com/klvoje/adePEM/blob/master/extra/adequasy.bm.png)

 To summarize: Among the three candidate models stasis, random walk and directional change, random walk has the best relative model fit to the data based on AICc.
-However, a relative better fit for a model (in this case the rand walk model) to a phyletic fossil time series is no guarantee that the  model represents a sufficiently good statistical explanation for the trait dynamics observed in the data.
+However, a relative better fit for a model (in this case, the random walk model) to a phyletic fossil time series is no guarantee that the  model represents a sufficiently good statistical explanation for the trait dynamics observed in the data.
 We therefore assessed to what extent the random walk model also fitted the data in an absolute sense by running adequasy models.
 The random walk model passed all adequasy tests, which suggest the random walk model represents an adequate statistical description of the phyletic time series.

 If we take a look at the plot of how the trait changes over 6 million years, it seems to suggest a trend towards becoming bigger.
 Therefore, let's assess the adequasy for the directional trend model on the data.
 This model did indeed show a quite similar fit to the data based on their AICc scores.

 Again, the first thing we need to do is to estimate the model parameters for the real data.
-The direcional change model has two parameters: the 'mstep' is the mean of the step distribution while the 'vstep' is the variance of the step distribution.
-We estimate these using the 'mle.GRW' function in the paleoTS package.
+The direcional change model has two parameters: the `mstep` is the mean of the step distribution while the `vstep` is the variance of the step distribution.
+We estimate these using the `mle.GRW` function in the paleoTS package.
 We then run the wrapper function to run all three adequasy tests simultaneously.
 ```
 # Estimate the mstep and vstep parameter from the data:
 mstep<-mle.GRW(element.length)[1]